NodeFactoryIo/vedran/README.md

 When starting _vedran loadbalancer_ it is possible to configure automatic payout by providing these flags:

+`--wallet-secret` - loadbalancers wallet secret

 `--payout-interval` - automatic payout interval specified as number of days

-`--payout-secret` - loadbalancers wallet secret

 `--payout-reward` - defined reward amount that will be distributed on the payout (amount in Planck)